saja952/-task_manager_application-python-streamlit-/README.md

 remove, update, and display tasks, as well as manage users.
-This project aims to provide a user-friendly and efficient tool for managing tasks and increasing productivity
+This project aims to provide a user-friendly and efficient tool for managing tasks and increasing productivity to run the code you should write in the terminal("stramlit run main.py")